Vonger/vocore2/README.md

   - cp ./package/vocore2/openwrt.1907/0810-es8388-support.patch ./target/linux/ramips/patches-4.14
   - cp ./package/vocore2/openwrt.1907/0882-pinctrl-fix-gpio-name.patch ./target/linux/ramips/patches-4.14

+note: current driver will broken the system after play sound around 2 minutes.
+I think it should be i2s driver issue, working on fix this.

 ## For OpenWrt 18.06

 1. patch your openwrt with necessary patches to use this driver.